 Put them in the canner and keep them covered with at least 1 inch of water.
 Keep the water boiling.
 Process the jars in a boiling-water bath for 35 minutes for pints and 40 minutes for quarts.
 Remember to adjust the time if you are at a different altitude other than sea level!
-Pressure canners work better for tomato sauce and other low acid foods - you'll get less spoilage with a pressure canner.
+Pressure canners work better for tomato sauce and other low acid foods - you will get less spoilage with a Pressure Canner.

-Recommended process time for Standard Diced or Crushed Tomatoes in a boiling-water canner.
+Recommended process time for /b> Standard Diced or Crushed Tomatoes in a boiling-water canner.

 |Process Time at Altitudes of|

 |Style of Pack||Jar Size||0 - 1,000 ft||1,001 - 3,000 ft||3,001 - 6,000 ft||Above 6,000 ft|